vgaisset/CppErr/README.md

 # CppErr

-CppErr is a minimalistic library for error handling in C++.
+CppErr is a minimalistic library for error handling in C++11.
 You can create errors, stack them, give a type to an error and show stacktrace.

 ## Installation